 See above entry for Mt.
 Fuji.

-Return to Page One of Pilgrimage Guide
+Return to PART ONE of Pilgrimage Guide